16 Library introduction [library]

 The C++ standard library provides definitions for the entities and macros described in the synopses of the C++ standard library headers ([headers]), unless otherwise specified.

-Whenever an unqualified name other than swap, make_error_code, make_error_condition, or submdspan_mapping is used in the specification of a declaration D in [support] through [thread] or [depr], its meaning is established as-if by performing unqualified name lookup ([basic.lookup.unqual]) in the context of D.
+Whenever an unqualified name other than swap, make_error_code, make_error_condition, or submdspan_mapping is used in the specification of a declaration D in [support] through [exec] or [depr], its meaning is established as-if by performing unqualified name lookup ([basic.lookup.unqual]) in the context of D.

 [Note 1: